 It’s normally used recreationally for its hallucinogenic and stimulating high, as well as its ability to increase or promote sociability.
 MDMA is a Schedule I controlled substance, meaning it has no medical use and a high potential for abuse or addiction.
 Molly is often created in illegal labs and cut with other substances to increase productivity and profit.
 As a result, its ingredients are often unknown to users, and its side effects are unpredictable.
-If you’ve ever wondered, “how long does molly stay in your system?” our Pompano treatment center is laying out the facts.
+If you’ve ever wondered, “How long does Molly stay in your system?” our Pompano Beach treatment center is laying out the facts.

 MDMA (ecstasy) works by increasing the levels of three neurotransmitters: dopamine, serotonin, and norepinephrine.
 These neurotransmitters are chemical messengers that allow neurons in the brain and spinal cord to communicate with each other.
 Together, these three are known to affect mood, energy level, appetite, trust, sexual activity, emotions, sleep, and reward.

 Ecstasy is usually sold in the form of tablets or pills that can be taken orally.
 Molly pills often have a smiley face or character on them.
-The effects of molly kick in within 30 minutes after taking the drug.
+The effects of Molly kick in within 30 minutes after taking the drug.

-Some common side effects of taking molly include:
+Some common side effects of taking Molly include:

-In one study, researchers found that the effects of molly peak within the first two hours after taking it and decrease after around 4 to 6 hours.
-However, while a molly high lasts for about 3 to 6 hours, the half-life of ecstasy is 8 to 9 hours.
-For those wondering how long molly stays in your system, this means that MDMA’s side effects can last much longer than the high it produces.
-Ecstasy (molly) can stay in your body for up to 4 days.
+In one study, researchers found that the effects of Molly peak within the first two hours after taking it and decrease after around 4 to 6 hours.
+However, while a Molly high lasts for about 3 to 6 hours, the half-life of ecstasy is 8 to 9 hours.
+For those wondering how long Molly stays in your system, this means that MDMA’s side effects can last much longer than the high it produces.
+Ecstasy (Molly) can stay in your body for up to 4 days.
 However, this number depends on how the person is tested for traces of the drug.

-Although it’s not one of the five drugs tested by the standard five-panel drug test most employers use, molly can show up on a drug test.
+Although it’s not one of the five drugs tested by the standard five-panel drug test most employers use, Molly can show up on a drug test.

 Detection times for how long ecstasy lasts in your system:

 The way it’s used also affects how long MDMA stays in your system and its detection window.
 The faster it’s absorbed into the bloodstream, the shorter the detection window.
-For instance, when compared to oral ingestion, molly will stay in the body for a shorter amount of time when it’s snorted.
+For instance, when compared to oral ingestion, Molly will stay in the body for a shorter amount of time when it’s snorted.

-There are plenty of other factors that can also influence how long molly stays in your system, including how much of it is taken, how often it’s taken, and the individual’s metabolism.
+There are plenty of other factors that can also influence how long Molly stays in your system, including how much of it is taken, how often it’s taken, and the individual’s metabolism.

 Many people believe that if they drink enough water, they can flush ecstasy out of their system and even beat a drug test, but this isn’t true.
 In fact, not only is this not true, but it can also be very dangerous.
 Molly can affect your perception of how hydrated or thirsty you are.
 Because ecstasy causes increased energy and body temperature, many people believe that they can flush the drug out of their system faster if they hydrate enough.
-However, drinking too much water while on molly can cause hyponatremia, or water intoxication, which occurs when the body’s electrolytes become diluted from containing too much water.
+However, drinking too much water while on Molly can cause hyponatremia, or water intoxication, which occurs when the body’s electrolytes become diluted from containing too much water.
 The only way to get ecstasy out of your body is to stop taking the drug and wait for your body to metabolize it on its own.

 Ecstasy can be addictive, and the more you take it, the more of it you’ll need to experience the familiar high.
 Ongoing use can develop into a progressive and chronic addiction that can negatively affect your relationships, career, finances, schoolwork, and health.